-Our bylaws require that each of the classes of our Board of Directors consist, as nearly as may be possible, of one-third of the total number of directors constituting our entire Board of Directors.
-Our Board of Directors, on the recommendation of our nominating and corporate governance committee, has nominated Michael D. Kishbauch and Jill C. Milne for re-election as Class I directors at the Annual Meeting.
-Each Class I director that is elected at the Annual Meeting will be elected to serve for a three-year term that will expire at our annual meeting of stockholders to be held in 2022.
+Our Board of Directors, on the recommendation of our nominating and corporate governance committee, has nominated Jill C. Milne and Michael D. Kishbauch for re-election as Class I Directors at the Annual Meeting.
+The term of one of our directors, Ron Laufer, will expire at the Annual Meeting and he is not standing for reelection.
+Upon the expiration of Mr. Laufer's term, the authorized size of our Board of Directors will be seven.
+Each Class I director that is elected at the Annual Meeting will be elected to serve for a three-year term that will expire at our annual meeting of stockholders to be held in 2019.

-If no contrary indication is made, proxies in the accompanying form are to be voted for Mr. Kishbauch and Dr. Milne or, in the event that any of these candidates is not a candidate or is unable to serve as a director at the time of election (which is not currently expected), for any substitute nominee who is designated by our Board of Directors.
+If no contrary indication is made, proxies in the accompanying form are to be voted for Dr. Milne and Mr. Kishbauch or, in the event that any of these candidates is not a candidate or is unable to serve as a director at the time of election (which is not currently expected), for any substitute nominee who is designated by our Board of Directors.

-We have no formal policy regarding diversity of our Board of Directors.
-Our priority in selection of Board members is identification of members who will further the interests of our stockholders through their established record of professional accomplishment, the ability to contribute positively to the collaborative culture among Board members, knowledge of our business and understanding of the competitive landscape and adherence to high ethical standards.
-Certain individual skills and qualifications of our directors, which we believe contribute to the effectiveness of the Board of Directors as a whole, are described in the section below under "Information Regarding Directors."
+We have no formal policy regarding board diversity.
+Our priority in selection of board members is identification of members who will further the interests of our stockholders through their established record of professional accomplishment, the ability to contribute positively to the collaborative culture among board members, knowledge of our business and understanding of the competitive landscape and adherence to high ethical standards.
+Certain individual skills and qualifications of our directors, which we believe contribute to the effectiveness of the Board of Directors as a whole, are described in the paragraph below.